enuesaa/craf/designdoc.md

 # designdoc
 Dynamically configurable command.

-You can add subcommands or options of `craftant` command dynamically.
+## About
+`craftant` is a CLI command and its subcommands are dynamically configurable.
-And you can also register a shell command to run when subcommands are invoked.
+By running `craftant command add`, you can add a subcommand and register a shell command to run.
+Registered shell commands will be invoked when craftant subcommands are called.

+## Features
+- Dynamically add subcommands.
-These configurations are stored in `~/.craftant`.
+- Configurations are stored in `~/.craftant`.

 ## Usage
 ```bash